 Technically, Pie Fries are made with sliced pie dough rather than potatoes.
 But with flavors that are both savory and sweet, they’re a must-try for anyone who believes fries are much more than fast food fare.

-You can buy Pie Fries from A la Mode Pies’ storefront at 4225 Alaska St. in West Seattle.
+You can buy Pie Fries from A la Mode Pies’ in their Phinney Ridge and West Seattle locations.

 2121 Westlake Ave

 6538 4th Ave S

 Seattle, WA 98116